Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 ## Objective

-OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)** allows developers to easily add AI features to there day to day developments.
+OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)** allows developers to easily add AI features to their day to day developments.

 In this article, we will explore how to create a Model Context Protocol (MCP) server and client using [Quarkus](https://quarkus.io/) and [LangChain4J](https://docs.langchain4j.dev/) to interact with OVHcloud AI Endpoints.